jaye-music/jaye-music.github.io/README.md

 ## Skills
 - DAW: Logic Pro
 - Notation: Musescore
-- Composition, arrangement and orchestration
+- Composition, arrangement and orchestration and all things music-related!
 - Coding: Python, Java
 - In the process of learning: Fmod/WWise